StudioSophisti/ESP-WROOM-32-Eagle-Breakout/README.md

 # ESP-WROOM-32-Eagle-Breakout
-An Eagle Breakout board for Espressif's ESP-WROOM-32
+A breadboard compatible breakout board for Espressif's ESP-WROOM-32, made in Eagle.

+The 6 programmer pins at the bottom are compatible with this FTDI Serial USB Cable: https://www.adafruit.com/products/70

 ### Partlist